 provide a new foundation container class — such as

-have not proven to be successful.
+have not proven to be particularly popular.

 So, why did Google bother creating